mikeryanmay/bonsai/README.md

 project$makeRMarkdown()
 ```

 This will generate a folder that contains the summary in the provided output directory.
 The main page of interest is called \_main\_bonsai\_page.html.
+See an example at [here](https://rawgit.com/mikeryanmay/bonsai/master/examples/primates/output_eight_chains/bonsai_pages/_main_bonsai_page.html).

 ### The hard way

-Work in progress
+Stay tuned.

 ## Interpreting the bonsai report

+### Diagnostics

+The "Diagnostics" page contains a high-level summary of the health of each of the MCMC chains.
+By clicking on a particular chain, you can see the overall failure rate of the MCMC diagnostics for that chain (convergence and ESS); this number should be less than 5% for a healthy MCMC run.
+For example, [this chain](https://rawgit.com/mikeryanmay/bonsai/master/examples/primates/output_eight_chains/bonsai_pages/posterior_flags_run_1_bonsai_page.html) failed because a third of the MCMC diagnostics were critical failures (p < 0.05 for convergence diagnostics, and ESS < 500).

+### Numerical parameters

+The "Numerical parameters" page provides detailed summaries for each numerical parameter (one per page) across each of the MCMC chains.

+### Clade parameters

+The "Clade parameters" page provides detailed summaries for each clade across each of the MCMC chains.
+Clades are treated as binary (presence-absence) random variables.

+### Compare trees

+The "Compare trees" compares the posterior probabilities of clades sampled between MCMC chains.
+This provides information about whether independent chains are providing similar estimates of the marginal posterior distribution of tree topologies.

+Along the x-axis of each panel is the posterior probability of each clade for run i; on the y-axis is the posterior probability of each clade for run j.
+If the MCMC chains are healthy, then they should be agreeing about the posterior probabilities of individual clades; therefore, a "healthy" MCMCs are indicated by each comparison falling along the one-to-one line within each panel, as in [this example](https://rawgit.com/mikeryanmay/bonsai/master/examples/primates/output_eight_chains/bonsai_pages/compare_trees_bonsai_page.html).

 ## Batching bonsai

+Work in progress.